 Conceived in the spirit of developing a practical skillset, the “Race Before Modernity” book club grows out of the racially-charged protests of summer 2020.
 We view the club as the beginning to a long conversation within Medieval Studies at Princeton, one that aims to foster open dialogue about the history of racial biases.
 How, as scholars in a wide array of fields, can we contribute to positive change within our disciplines?
 How can we talk sensitively, and intelligently, about the history of structures of oppression that have long outlived the time periods in which they were born?
 We invite graduate students interested in exploring these themes to join us this year as we read an array of books that deal with racism and identity before modernity.
-Thanks to a generous grant from the Princeton Humanities Council, we are pleased to be able to invite the authors we read to discuss their own scholarly practices with us.
+Thanks to a generous grant from the Princeton Humanities Council, we have been able to bring authors to many of our book discussions.

-- Thursday, October 29th, 12 pm EDT (Zoom) – Catherine E. Karkov, Anna Kłosowska, and Vincent W.J. van Gerven Oei, eds., Disturbing Times: Medieval Pasts, Reimagined Futures, 2020.
-We will be using the e-book version of Disturbing Times: Medieval Pasts, Reimagined Futures (which can be downloaded for free).
+October 2020.
+Catherine E. Karkov, Anna Kłosowska, and Vincent W.J. van Gerven Oei, eds., Disturbing Times: Medieval Pasts, Reimagined Futures, 2020.

 December 2020.
 Terence Keel, Divine Variations: How Christian Thought Became Racial Science, 2018.

 February 2021.
 Sara Lipton, Dark Mirror: The Medieval Origins of Anti-Semitism, 2014.